StevenNT03/Guess-The-Song/README.md

 # How to Play

+-the "menu" part of the game will start after the login and you will have the possibilities to chose a genre.

--The game will display a random song fetched from Spotify.
+-The game will display a random song fetched from Spotify based on the genre that you have chosen.

+-You will have 60 seconds for guess the song.

 -Try to guess the title of the song based on the provided audio preview.

+-If you want you can use the ? button for an help but this will cost seconds.

 -Enter your guess in the input field and click the "Submit" button.